reshamas/reshamas.github.io/_posts/2018-11-22-my-favorite-women-in-tech-organizations.md

 <iframe width="750" height="500" src="https://datastudio.google.com/embed/reporting/1GRHGgx6VnbmSbOWCbrLbzsZKys_-JmwY/page/d1rc" frameborder="0" style="border:0" allowfullscreen></iframe>
 </p>

-## Takeaways
-We can utilize this data in many ways:
--

 ## Insider Insights
 The majority of these organizations are lead by volunteers.
 Almost all chapter events are organized by volunteers.
 These groups have worked diligently to build and support their communities.